-These crispy little nuggets make an appearance so often at our table for everything from dinners to breakfast.
-They’re easy to make with just 4 ingredients, and suite almost every diet as well.
+These Pan Fried Rosemary Potatoes are crispy little nuggets that make an appearance so often at our table for everything from dinners to breakfast.
+They’re easy to make with just 4 ingredients and suit almost every diet as well.
 They’re always a huge hit, and steal attention away from any main dish you serve with them!

 I’ve been making them for over 15 years now, and everyone loves them!
-In fact you may want to print off the recipe because someone always asks for it.
-I’ve made a few slight changes over the years, but texture and flavor are still the same.
+In fact, you may want to print off the recipe because someone always asks for it.
+I’ve made a few slight changes over the years, but the texture and flavor are still the same.

 Fun Fact: My mom made these Rosemary Potatoes for Tyler & I’s engagement dinner along with my Life Changing Rosemary Mushroom Cream Sauce and prime rib.
 So if you need inspiration for any kind of special occasion, I can’t recommend these 2 recipes enough!